Kilmar Abrego Garcia is freed from Tennessee jail so he can rejoin family in Maryland to await trial

 Although Abrego Garcia was deemed eligible for pretrial release, he had remained in jail at the request of his attorneys, who feared the Republican administration could try to immediately deport him again if he were freed.
 Those fears were somewhat allayed by a recent ruling in a separate case, which requires immigration officials to allow Abrego Garcia time to mount a challenge to any deportation order.

-An attorney for Abrego Garcia in his deportation case in Maryland, Simon Sandoval-Moshenberg, said in a statement Friday his client had been "reunited with his loving family" for the first time since he was wrongfully deported to a notorious El Salvador prison in March.

-“While his release brings some relief, we all know that he is far from safe,” Sandoval-Moshenberg said.
-“ICE detention or deportation to an unknown third country still threaten to tear his family apart.”

-Earlier this week, Abrego Garcia's criminal attorneys filed a motion asking the judge to dismiss the smuggling case, claiming he is being prosecuted to punish him for challenging his removal to El Salvador.
+Earlier this week, Abrego Garcia's criminal attorneys filed a motion asking the judge to dismiss the criminal case, claiming he is being prosecuted to punish him for challenging his removal to El Salvador.

-In a statement Friday, defense attorney Sean Hecker reiterated his contention that his client was “unlawfully arrested and deported, and then imprisoned, all because of the government’s vindictive attack on a man who had the courage to fight back against the Administration’s continuing assault on the rule of law.
-He is grateful that his access to American courts has provided meaningful due process.”

 Abrego Garcia has pleaded not guilty to the smuggling charges, which stem from a 2022 traffic stop in Tennessee for speeding.
 Body camera footage from a Tennessee Highway Patrol officer shows a calm exchange with Abrego Garcia.
 There were nine passengers in the car, and the officers discussed among themselves their suspicions of smuggling.
 However, Abrego Garcia was allowed to continue driving with only a warning.